Reasoning Models for Fun and Profit

 First, I need to determine how many sardines Bob started with in total.
 There

-are three boxes containing the sardine cans.
+are three boxes of sardine cans.
 Each can holds 5 sardines.
-Let’s
+So, the total number

 The reasoning sequence in the chain of thought is interesting.
 The model actually goes beyond what was asked, and consistently solves through the whole chain (it would have been enough to stop at \(28 + 2 = 30\)), but it shows a decent level of sophistication for an 8 billion parameter model.